-They don’t want Remi to lean on the Christianity side.
+They don’t want Remi to lean on the Christianity (religion) side.
 Their intention is for their tribe to be represented in the government.
-This is only possible through Remi who is the only educated man in the tribe.
+The only person who can represent them in the government is Remi due to his level of education.
 He’s the only who can steer the tribe in the political direction.

 When the pastor returns to the country, he visits Nyobi and Thoni.
 He tells Nyobi, “… But be prepared.
 He must be kept away from politics.
 Away from the influence of tribal elders.”

-Since the country gained independence, Marua tribe appears like a non-existent tribe.
-It isn’t represented in the government.
-Lack of a representation means the many needs the tribe wants won’t be met.
-As per the leader of the elders utterance, it’s evident lack of representation in the government is affecting them negatively.
+Marua tribe appears like a non-existent tribe in a self-ruling or republic country.
+The tribe isn’t represented in the government which poses various problems in terms of economic, social and technological development.
+The lack of a representative in the national government is poised out by the leader of the elders.
 “Look at our country since independence.
 Where is the land?
 Where is the food?
 Where are the schools for our children?
 Who of our tribe is in the government?
 Who of our own flesh and blood can be seen in long cars and houses built of stone?
 Our tribe waits under a government composed of other tribes.”

-The elders feel it isn’t right that their tribe isn’t represented thus their reason of wanting Remi to return to represent them.
-Lack of representation in the government has seen the people of the tribe over-taxed than before the independence and the area lacking the most important governmental services.
-The fact the other tribes are represented except Marua tribe questions the government’s stand on not favoring one tribe against the other ones.
+The elders want Remi to return to his homeland so that he can steer his tribe in the political direction.
+They want him to represent them in the government.
+The fact the other tribes are represented in the government except Marua tribe questions the government’s stand on not favoring any or some tribes against others.
 In addition, no one from Marua tribe has a house made of stone or drives a long car.
 This elicits jealousy among the Marua people that the other tribes are well-off than them.

-Furthermore, in his speech, Remi was aware of the troublesome fact the country was divided in tribal lines.
+Furthermore, in his speech, Remi was aware of the troublesome fact the country was divided on tribal lines.
 He utters, "Go now dear elders.
 And remember what I told you.
 We must all turn to the soil.
-We must help ourselves build more schools; turn our hearts and minds to create a nation, then will tribe and race dissappear, And man shall be free..."
+We must help ourselves build more schools; turn our hearts and minds to create a nation, then will tribe and race disappear, And man shall be free..."

 When Remi is left alone with Nyobi, Thoni, Pastor and Omange, he tells Nyobi, his mother, "I will no longer be led by a woman, priest or tribe.
 I'll crush tribalism beneath my feet, and all the shackles of custom..."

 Lastly, when discussing the state of affairs affecting their nation, Omange tells Remi, "...But take tribalism for instance.
 Since Independence tribalism and tribal loyalties seem to have increased.
 And even leaders who were the supporters of the Africanist Party are the very ones who are encouraging these feelings."
-It's evident the first local government that took the seat after independence is divided in tribal lines.
-For one to get a government position, one needs to approach a government official or politician from his/her tribe.
-It's a matter of who's fro my tribe.

 Thoni is a strange woman according to the village woman who persuaded her not to leave.
 This strangeness results from Thoni desiring to return to the state she experienced when she was young.
 A state where there is complete darkness.
 She tells the woman, “… I am not afraid.
 I’ll go through the world, a maid flouted by both fate and man.
 And I’ll go to a country where I’ve many times thought of going.
 There, there is no light and no people.
 It’s all darkness, swallowing you wholly so no man from this world may know or recognize you.
 I’ll go there, I shall never meet anyone who’ll see me and pause to whisper: There is a girl no man will touch.
 There is stillness, all stillness in that country which I saw only once when I was a child.
 I was then small–very small.”

 She desires to be dead than alive because in death she won’t experience any form of suffering or pain e.g. rejection from her husband.
-Using darkness as a symbolism, the playwright emphasizes Thoni’s desire to die.
-In death she won't know anyone and no person would notice her because it's something she desires - no one to notice her.
-The fact she committed suicide is seen whereby the pastor tells Remi not to get closer to the dead body of Thoni.
-"Stand you not near her.
-Though she took her own life, she was holy, she was of God."
+Using darkness as a symbolism, the playwright emphasizes Thoni’s desire to depart from this ‘hurtful’ world.
+In death she won't know anyone nor will anybody recognize her because it's something she desires - no one to take notice of her.

 Jane reminds Remi how the previous year he was going from one nightclub to another as if he were being hunted, running away from something.
 We find out during his conversation with Omange that he ran away from the country because he’d a wound in his heart and the wound was a woman - Thoni.
-The fact he was forced to marry her, the woman he believes betrayed his love for her by accepting to be married by his brother made him flee to the city.
+The fact he was forced to marry her, the woman he believes betrayed her love for him by accepting to be married by his brother made him flee to the city.
 He tells Omange he was trapped by his tribe, forced to marry the woman he believes never loved him the reason he stopped his engagement in political activities.
 Omange asks him whether he told her that he loved her.
 Remi replies that he knew she didn’t love him.
-But, the letter Thoni wrote before she committed suicide did elaborate her love for her.
-It is acceptable to guess and justify the guess as a fact that the letter clearly explained that Thoni loved Remi even before her brother asked for her hand.
-She had waited for him to tell her he loved her but as shy as he was then, he never told her.
+But, the letter Thoni wrote before she committed suicide did elaborate her love for him.
+It is acceptable to guess and justify the guess as a fact that the letter clearly explained Thoni's love for Remi even before Remi's brother had asked her for her hand.
+She had waited for him to tell her that he loved her but as shy as he was then, he never told her.

-Remi who was kneeling beside her wife’s dead body says, “And she is gone now, gone from me and my heart, with her words of love still ringing in my heart.
+Kneeling beside her wife’s dead body, Remi says, “And she is gone now, gone from me and my heart, with her words of love still ringing in my heart.
 Dear Remi - I loved you all of my life.
 Oh, what have I done?
 Thoni, what have I done?”

-The elder who had visited Nyobi to bless the traditional medicine told Nyobi, "Thank you wife of Ngome, may God guard his spirit.
+The elder who was sent by the other elders to convince Nyobi to bless the traditional medicine told Nyobi, "Thank you wife of Ngome, may God guard his spirit.
 He was a man, oh yes your husband was, before the white-man stole his heart and turned him into a Christian.
-The Gods (emph. supposed to be gods) themselves are jealous, they only take away the choicest in the land, leaving the weak and the feeble."
-The elders believe the reason Nyobi's husband died is because he had accepted to convert to Christianity, a white-man's religion, thus angering the gods who passed their ultimate judgment.
+The gods themselves are jealous, they only take away the choicest in the land, leaving the weak and the feeble."
+The elders believe the reason Nyobi's husband died is because he had accepted to convert to Christianity, a white-man's religion, thus angering the gods who passed their ultimate judgment - his death.

 Also, we find another example of superstition during the elder's meeting.
 The leader tells the elders, "You all know what a fine man his father was, before he came under their influence and lost all his manhood.
 He never became himself, except he was near death..."
 Thus, the leader is implying Nyobi's husband lost all his senses including reasoning when he accepted to become a Christian.